The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 The Court must also consider:

 The Court makes a decision and makes Parenting Orders.
-You may need to wait weeks or months for the decision, depending on the Court’s workload.
+The new merged Court aims to make decisions more quickly.
+In the past it was sometimes necessary to wait weeks or months for the decision, depending on the Court’s workload.

 You’re legally required to follow the Court Orders.
 Your former partner (and any other person affected by the Orders) is also legally required to follow the Orders.